falko13/Gen.Ai-APP-in-Azure/docs/README.md

   - `sentiment_analysis.py` and `sentiment_analysis_batches.py` for online and batch inference.
   - `score.py` and `score_batches.py` for scoring scripts.
   - `conda-env-mini.yml` and `conda-env.yml` for environment configurations.
+- **Standalone**: New `model_tool.py` script added to the `standalone` folder for direct script execution without Azure dependencies.
 - **Tests**: Unit tests for scripts in `../tests`.
 - **Components**: Azure ML component defined in `sentiment_prediction.yml`.

 ## Future Work

-- Further refinement of the sentiment prediction component for enhanced accuracy in the General Python version.
+- Refinement of the standalone scripts in the General Python version for sentiment analysis and dialogue summarization.
 - Development and testing of the **Dialogue Summarization with PEFT** component.
 - Anticipated development and integration of additional NLP components and features.